Ngô Đình Thục: Exile in Rome

 The Cistercian Casamari Abbey in the Province of Frosinone, close to Rome.
 Archbishop Thục lived here for some time during his Italian exile.

 After the closing of the Second Vatican Council, none of the relevant governments - American, Vietnamese or the Vatican - consented to Thục returning to Vietnam.
 Thus, he began his exile in Rome.
 He moved lodgings several times while here; from a Roman parish, to the Cistercian Casamari Abbey and then to the town of Arpino, close to Rome.

 According to Thục, the Americans forced the South Vietnamese government to refuse him permission to return, and that Paul VI used this inability to return to force him to resign and appoint Bishop Philippe Nguyễn Kim Điền, one of Paul VI's favorites, as his replacement.
-Aside from this leaving him estranged from his homeland, the fall of the Ngô family also saw him cut off from any streams of finance he previously had access to, leaving him with only what he had brought to Rome and donations from Vietnamese congregants to keep him from destitution.
+Aside from this leaving him estranged from his homeland, the fall of the Ngô family also saw him cut off from income streams he previously had access to, leaving him with only what he had brought to Rome and donations from Vietnamese congregants to keep him from destitution.

-While the Second Vatican Council had been in session and despite claims later made by Thục, there is no evidence that he was among the traditionalist voices at the time of the Council.
-Nevertheless, with his own personal discontent building by the late 1960s in exile, he noticed others who had grown discontent with the liberalising changes in the Catholic world following on from the Council; the traditionalist Catholics.
-This pushback was most notably exemplified by the figure of Archbishop Marcel Lefebvre and his Society of St. Pius X and with the controversy over this issue growing and becoming more trenchant, it was at this time in 1974 that Archbishop Thục went to the International Seminary of Saint Pius X in Écône, Switzerland to give a speech, visiting the SSPX and recasting himself as an ardent traditionalist.
+Despite claims later made by Thục, there is no evidence that he was among the traditionalist voices at the time the Second Vatican Council had been in session.
+Nevertheless, with his own personal discontent building by the late 1960s during his exile, he noticed others who had grown discontented with the liberalizing changes in the Catholic world following on from the Council: the traditionalist Catholics.
+This pushback was most notably exemplified by the figure of Archbishop Marcel Lefebvre and his Society of St. Pius X. In 1974, with the controversy over this issue growing and becoming more trenchant, Archbishop Thục traveled to the International Seminary of Saint Pius X in Écône, Switzerland to give a speech, visiting the SSPX and recasting himself as an ardent traditionalist.